percona/portal-doc/docs/advisors/checks/tables_found_without_primary_keys.md

-# table(s) found without primary keys
+# Found tables without primary keys

 ## Description
-Checks if there is any InnoDB table without a Primary Key.
-More information about InnoDB Primary Keys: https://www.percona.com/blog/2018/07/26/tuning-innodb-primary-keys/
+Checks if there are any InnoDB tables without a Primary Key.
+For more information about InnoDB Primary Keys, see the [Tuning InnoDB Primary Keys blogpost](https://www.percona.com/blog/2018/07/26/tuning-innodb-primary-keys).

 ## Rule
 ```